Former Spurs player Tim Duncan and top-performing sales reps actually have a lot in common. Stick with us on this one.

-Tim Duncan, a prized draft pick in 1997, has played basketball for the San Antonio Spurs for almost 20 years.
-In his first year he averaged over 20 points and about 12 rebounds a game.
-Last year, at age 39, he averaged about 13 points and 9 rebounds a game – numbers not as big as his previous years but still solid.
-His numbers don’t tell the whole story though.
+Tim Duncan, a prized draft pick in 1997, played basketball for the San Antonio Spurs for almost 20 years.
+In his first year, he averaged over 20 points and about 12 rebounds a game.
+In 2014, at age 39, he averaged about 13 points and 9 rebounds a game – numbers not as big as his previous years but still solid.
+His numbers don’t tell the whole story, though.

 Duncan is known as the ultimate team player – someone who makes his teammates better through his play on the court, his demeanor off the court, and his unwavering belief in the concept of “team.”
 He contributes to the team by trusting his coaches and their plays, seeking out his teammates with a great pass when he can find them (rather than always seeking the shot for himself), and cheering for them when he’s on the bench.

 How often do we see this same selflessness in sales?
 How can the best sales reps help make their own team better while at the same time generating sales for themselves?
-In great organizations, the best sales reps produce and make other sales reps better.
+In great organizations, the best sales team members produce and inspire sales reps to do better.
 But how?
 The following are three ways your highest producing reps can become your best reps by improving the team.

 1. Share what’s working with other sales reps.

 The best A-players do something B- and C-players don’t.
 Maybe it’s a confidence they have in the solution they are selling.
 Maybe it’s who they target.
 Or maybe it’s a PowerPoint presentation that helps them tell a great story.

 Whatever their winning strategy, your A-players can help the rest of the team out by sharing what’s working well for them.